 Expanding on Girona’s meteoric rise as a gastronomic mecca comes Vol Espai Gastronomic that has barely opened and already has a long waiting list.
 The concept is simple; the best chefs in Girona show-cook an incredible tasting menu for only 18 select guests.
 The setting is incredible; a glass dining room jutting out over the river offering not only world-class cuisine but also some of the best views in the region.
 Best book early though; apparently since reservations opened they have already taken over 800 requests.

 Nykteri's Cocktail Bar C/Sant Llúcia 4

 The name of the bar derives from a Greek word Nykta meaning to work all night or until the sun comes up and that is exactly what they do at Nykteri's Cocktail bar.
 Their cocktail menu contains a mixture of the usual subjects and cocktails created by the Nykteri team, who always take pride in their cocktail making skills.
-For the non night owls among us the bar also offers various 'afterwork' events usually basing a tasting on one particular drink, for example vermouth tasting with cured cheeses or sweet wine tasting with pastries.
-A prefect way to end a day in Girona.
+For the non-night owls among us, the bar also offers various 'after work' events usually basing a tasting on one particular drink, for example, vermouth tasting with cured cheeses or sweet wine tasting with pastries.
+A perfect way to end a day in Girona.